CambodiaOfficial Name: Kingdom of Cambodia

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Cambodia, you are subject to its laws.
-Foreign laws and legal systems can be vastly different from our own.
-Persons violating Cambodia’s laws, even unknowingly, may be expelled, arrested, or imprisoned.
+CRIMINAL PENALTIES: You are subject to local laws.
+If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Cambodia are severe, and convicted offenders can expect long jail sentences and heavy fines.
 If you break local laws in Cambodia, your U.S. passport won’t help you avoid arrest or prosecution.

 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 You can be prosecuted in the United States for engaging in sexual conduct with children or for using or disseminating child pornography in a foreign country regardless of the legality of these activities under that country’s laws.
 Counterfeit and pirated goods are illegal in the United States and if you purchase them in a foreign country, you may be breaking local law as well.

-SPECIAL CIRCUMSTANCES: Water Festival: During this annual festival, which takes place in Phnom Penh in November, the population of the city nearly quadruples as millions of Cambodians from every town and province flock to the capital for three days.
+Water Festival: During this annual festival, which takes place in Phnom Penh in November, the population increases significantly as millions of Cambodians from every town and province flock to the capital for three days.
 You should avoid crowded areas near the riverfront during the Water Festival holiday.

 Customs: Cambodian customs authorities may enforce strict regulations concerning temporary importation into or export from Cambodia of items such as drugs, firearms, antiquities, or ivory.
 It is advisable to contact the Embassy of Cambodia in Washington for specific information regarding customs requirements.